Hedging Gold Inventory with Gold Futures

 The concepts outlined here may be unfamiliar to some readers, but they are rather straightforward at their core.
 For even more help check out this precious metals futures course.
 If you would find it helpful to explore the usefulness of hedging with gold futures for your company, let’s talk.

 We hope you’ve found this a practical and useful guide to analyzing your hedging needs.
 Please let us know if you have any suggestions on how we can improve it, or any of our resources.
-If you would find it helpful to explore your company’s hedging requirements please contact us.
+If you would find it helpful to explore your company’s hedging requirements or metal financing needs please contact us.
 We would be grateful for the chance to help.

 * Excluding commissions and fees